gvwilson/thirdbit/src/fiction/iffy/index.md

 None of it was enough to take her mind off the news from Rothera.
 There had been more attacks and more casualties.
 The radio never gave numbers,
-but the governor was grateful for the cooperation of the Federated Republics of Brazil in the investigation.
+but the governor was grateful for support from the Federated Republics of Grande Brazil.

 "I wish I knew,"
 Edson said when Iffy asked what he thought was happening in Halley and if he thought Aunt Naggie was aright.
 He didn't have answers for her other questions either—how he had known the shelter was there, where they were going, who he worked for,